saurabh228/WindFlow/README.md

 ## Overview

 WindFlow is a weather application that provides real-time weather updates, daily averages, and visualizations for multiple cities.
-The application includes features such as temperature unit conversion, setting update intervals, and displaying alerts.
+The application includes features such as setting update intervals to fetch current weather details peroidically and set custom thresholds and get alerts when any threshold is crossed.

 ## Features

-- Real-time weather updates
+- Real-time weather updates.
-- Daily averages with visualizations
+- Daily averages with visualizations.
-- Temperature unit conversion (Celsius, Fahrenheit, Kelvin)
-- Set update intervals for weather data
+- Set update intervals for weather data.
-- Display alerts for weather conditions
+- Set custom weather alerts for different weather weather conditions.

 ## Setup Instructions